Rosewood, Kentucky

 Rosewood is an unincorporated community located in Muhlenberg County, Kentucky, United States.

 History

 The community was named for the abundance of rosewood.

 Geography

 The community is located along Kentucky Route 973 in southern Muhlenberg County.

 In popular culture

-Rosewood and neighboring towns such as Muldraugh, West Point, Kentucky, and Riverside, Kentucky are the main setting of the open world survival horror game Project Zomboid.
+A fictitious Louisville suburb also named Rosewood, along with real towns in the Louisville area such as Muldraugh, West Point, and Louisville itself are the main setting of the open-world survival horror game Project Zomboid.